Advertiser Disclosure

 As High As 100,000 Points.
 Find Out Your Offer.

-This page tracks changes to the eligibility rules for earning that welcome offer bonus, covering the full period from the card’s 2009 launch to today.
+This page tracks changes to the eligibility rules for earning the card’s welcome bonus, covering the full period from the card’s 2009 launch up to today.
 Here’s how those restrictions have changed and what that means for you.

 Advertisement